adkap2/Self-Driving-Car-Simulator/README.md

 ## Training

 - Training the model required taking the processed camera angle and inputting it into a CNN where it was evaluated against the recorded steering angle at that given state to produce an error.
-This error was then placed back into the CNN with backpropagation weight adjustment.
+This error was then placed back into the CNN with backpropagation weight adjustment

 <img src="figures/block_diagram.png" alt="alt text" width=600 height=300>

-- I used a convolulational 2d neural network to train the model.
+- I used a convolulational 2d neural network to train the model
-- Started with an initial layer of the size of the input shape, then slowly increased number of filters while decreasing kernal size.
+- Started with an initial layer of the size of the input shape, then slowly increased number of filters while decreasing kernal size
-- Model used multiple 50% dropout layers for regularization in between the dense layers.
+- Model used multiple 50% dropout layers for regularization in between the dense layers
+- Each layer used an ELU activiation function as it is effective to avoid vanishing gradient while maintaining nonlinearity in the neural network
 - Full neural network yielded 250,000 parameters
+- I used a data generator to load and train a manageable amount of data for each iteration

 <img src="figures/hyperparameters.png" alt="alt text" width=300 height=300>